Ramparts of Montreal: Gates

 Visual documents of the wall are limited but given it was designed by de Léry who built a wall in Quebec it can be assumed it would look very similar.

 Decline and demolition

-Despite the 6 metres the wall failed to repel the British (and only effective against attacks from the First Nations) and city fell in 1760 and by Americans in 1775.
-The British administration passed an Act (The Act to Demolish the Old Walls and Fortifications Surrounding the City of Montréal 1801) to begin the process to demolish the fortifications and provided landowners to reclaim lost land back.
-From 1804 to 1817 the walls were torn down and allowed the city to expand and grow.
+Despite its height of 6 metres, the wall failed to repel the British and was only effective against attacks from the First Nations.
+The city fell in to the British in 1760 and to the Americans in 1775.
+In 1801, the British administration passed an Act (The Act to Demolish the Old Walls and Fortifications Surrounding the City of Montréal), to begin the process of demolishing the fortifications and to provide landowners with the ability to reclaim lost land.
+From 1804 to 1817, the walls were torn down and the city was allowed to expand and grow.

 Remains of the wall foundation have resurfaced and have been documented: